ATTCKDigital/FLEX/README.md

 - **Google Tag Manager ID** (`group_5b4cd6926e1bb.json`): Found in "Global Settings", allows the user to insert their own GTM Container ID.
 - **Social Media Sharing** (`group_5b16e72af37f3.json`): Added to all posts, CPTs and pages so user can override default generated OG meta tags.
 - **Site Logo** (`group_5c06cd1fa1248.json`): Found in "Global Settings", allows user to upload 2 logo versions.
+//okatodo: potentially change site logo to be part of customizer instead of an acf field?

 ## Configs
 See detailed README.md in `config` folder.